Red Dot Design Award turns 60 - the anniversary jury is in place!

 One example is Werner Aisslinger, who became world famous with his mobile living space, “Loft Cube”.
 Aisslinger’s products feature in the Museum of Modern Art, New York, as do those of Red Dot jury member Hans Ehrich, the “Grand Seigneur” of Swedish design culture.
 Fashion and shoe designer Datuk’ Professor Jimmy Choo OBE, a superstar on the international design scene, will once again act as a juror for the “Fashion, lifestyle and accessories” category.

-Red Dot juror Martin Darbyshire, founder and CEO of tangerine, is known for some of the world’s most recognizable products like British Airway’s “S”-shaped Business Class bed.
-One of the earliest clients was Apple Inc. It is part of design folklore that young graduate, Jonathan Ive, who had joined tangerine, went onto become Apple’s Senior Vice President of Design and arguably the world’s most influential designer.
-A generation later, after tangerine had established itself as a global player, Apple’s arch-rival, Samsung Electronics, hired tangerine’s Don-tae Lee as their new global design head.
-Placing alumni in competition, at the helm of two of the world’s most iconic brands, puts tangerine in a most unique position.
+Red Dot juror Martin Darbyshire, founder and CEO of tangerine, is known for some of the most recognisable products, like British Airway’s “S”-shaped Business Class bed.
+An early client was Apple Inc. It is part of design folklore that young graduate, Jonathan Ive, who had joined tangerine, went on to become Apple’s Senior Vice President of Design and arguably the world’s most influential designer.
+In early 2015, Samsung Electronics hired tangerine’s Don-tae Lee as their new global design head.
+Placing alumni in competition, at the helm of two of the most iconic brands, puts tangerine in a unique position.